dmcgits/dmcgits.github.io/mds/GPR103/week3_notes.md

 A bunch of towers can all return a type, a cost, an id, a footprint.
 They can be asked to level up, take damage, build, collapse/refund.
 We don't need to know what type of tower we have for those generic things.
 That means we can handle them in a collection as plain old Towers - using them as their base class.

+Here's how it might look if we were using basic classes like last week:

 ```cs
 // List uses base type `Tower` even though we never make an instance of `Tower` directly.
 List<Tower> towers = new List<Tower>();